-So, in short, the exemption is self-determined and self-defended.
+In short, the exemption is self-determined and self-defended.

 There is no place to submit this documentation.
-The US DOL recommends you document your rationale and keep it on file for up to 6 years in the event that you must defend your decision not to grant EFMLA leave.
+The US DOL recommends you document your rationale and keep it on file for up to 6 years in the event that you must defend your decision not to grant FFCRA leave.